Henry Cabot Lodge Jr.: World War II

 Lodge served with distinction during the war, rising to the rank of lieutenant colonel.
 During the war he saw two tours of duty.
-The first was in 1942 while he was also serving as a U.S. senator.
+The first was in 1942 while he was also serving as a US Senator.
 The second was in 1944 and 1945 after he resigned from the Senate.

 The first period was a continuation of Lodge's longtime service as an Army Reserve officer.
 Lodge was a major in the 1st Armored Division.
-That tour ended in July 1942, when President Franklin D. Roosevelt ordered congressmen serving in the military to resign one of the two positions, and Lodge, who chose to remain in the Senate, was ordered by Secretary of War Henry Stimson to return to Washington.
+That tour ended in July 1942, when President Franklin D. Roosevelt ordered Senators and Representatives also serving in the military to resign one of the two positions.
+Lodge, who chose to remain in the Senate, was ordered by Secretary of War Henry Stimson to return to Washington.
 During this brief service, he led a squadron of American tankers at Gazala; they were the first Americans to engage German troops on land in the war.

-After returning to Washington and winning re-election in November 1942, Lodge went to observe allied troops serving in Egypt and Libya, and in that position, he was on hand for the British retreat from Tobruk.
+After returning to Washington and winning re-election in November 1942, Lodge went to observe Allied troops serving in Egypt and Libya, and in that position, he was on hand for the British retreat from Tobruk.

-Lodge served the first year of his new Senate term but then resigned his Senate seat on February 3, 1944, in order to return to active duty, the first U.S. senator to do so since the Civil War.
+Lodge served the first year of his new Senate term but then resigned his Senate seat on February 3, 1944, in order to return to active duty, the first US Senator to do so since the Civil War.
 He saw action in Italy and France.

 In the fall of 1944, Lodge single-handedly captured a four-man German patrol.

-At the end of the war, in 1945, he used his knowledge of the French language and culture, gained from attending school in Paris, to aid Jacob L. Devers, the commander of the Sixth United States Army Group, to coordinate activities with the French First Army commander, Jean de Lattre de Tassigny, and then carry out surrender negotiations with German forces in western Austria.
+At the end of the war, in 1945, he used his knowledge of the French language and culture, gained from attending school in Paris, to aid Jacob L. Devers, commander of the Sixth United States Army Group, to coordinate activities with the French First Army commander, Jean de Lattre de Tassigny, and then carry out surrender negotiations with German forces in western Austria.

 Lodge was decorated with the French Legion of Honor and Croix de Guerre with palm.
 His American decorations included the Legion of Merit and the Bronze Star Medal.

 After the war, Lodge returned to Massachusetts and resumed his political career.
 He continued his status as an Army Reserve officer and rose to the rank of major general.